 It’s often the case that lending equipment like ladders and similar tools can put contractors, employers or staff at risk so it’s something that needs careful consideration.
 When a contractor arrives on site and needs to use a ladder, the obvious thing is to just hand over the ladder without thinking too deeply about it.
 Without the ladder, work would need to be stopped whilst the contractor hires or buys a suitable ladder for the task at hand.
 This will cause delays which could result in problems between your company and the contractors in question.

 Ladder safety is an issue that gives cause for concern on a regular basis here in Britain.
 We at Safety Fabrications are dedicated to providing our customers with the safest equipment possible.
 Every month we scour the internet for news on ladders so that we can keep our readers up to date with what’s going on in the world of ladders and access equipment.
-This is our news roundup offering for the month of March.
-If you have anything to add to any of the stories and have come across an issue that you’d like us to cover, please let us know either by email or comment on our
+This is our news roundup offering for the month of July.
+It would be interesting to know what you, the readers, think of the stories that feature here.
+Please join in by adding your comments on our